korayda4/Student-Registration-Basic/README.md

 # Student-Registration-Basic
-A simple system that will be able to enroll students while the code is running - View the student list and check the information you want from students
-Adding records to txt file will be added on a simple student registration and inquiry system
+It is a simple student registration system.
+It is a system that can enroll students, view the list of all students, see the information of a specific student and change the information of the registered student while the code is running in it.

 NEW:student information renewal system